EudyContreras/NodeJS-Server-API-Template/ROADMAP.md

 TODO:

 * Make sure that all referenced resources are tracked by the SW
-* Add hot-reloding for development mode.
 * Keep the audit in check to achieve excellent scores.
-*
+* Use Redial in an efficient way
+* Maybe setup tests and travis
+* Streamline NGINX and docker setup

 PWA Demo requirements: